 Student Writing Awards

-Work completed for English 100 during spring 2015 will be considered for inclusion in a new edition of the Course Reader.
+Work completed for English 100 during fall 2015 will be considered for inclusion in a new edition of the Course Reader.
 Submit your best work!
-Submissions will be accepted through June 15, 2015.
+Submissions will be accepted through January 30, 2016.
 All work must be submitted through our online system.

-Would you like to view the 2013 Multimodal/Digital Award-Winning Project?
+You can also view the 2013 Multimodal/Digital Award-Winning Project.

 English 100 can help you make more informed decisions about the writing you do.
 As an introduction to college composition, the course will help you see writing as a situated practice that takes into account the rhetorical situation to inform why you write, what you write, and how you write.